 We will size the ring to the desired finger, traditionally the little ‘pinky’ finger of the non-dominant hand, and send the ring to our experienced engraver where he will painstakingly engrave the family crest into the ring in reverse, as is the traditional way.

-Our pricing for the service is subject to a few variables but typically to supply a 9 carat Gold signet seal engraved with a full coat of arms starts from £1000.
-In 18 carat and platinum from £2000.
-Engraving into stone is a bespoke service and can be discussed in store if desired.
+Our pricing for the service is subject to a few variables but typically to supply a 9 carat Gold signet ring, seal engraved with a full coat of arms starts from around £1000 total.
+In 18 carat and platinum from around £2000 total.
+Engraving into hard stone is a bespoke service and can be discussed in store if desired.

 Signets are now extremely fashionable and can be worn as fashion items on any finger as a statement piece alongside other rings.
-A crest of a loved one or someone significant to you could also be engraved to remember them, or instead of a family crest, lettering or a design could be engraved in place of the seal onto one of our blank Gold Signet rings which start at £750.
+A crest of a loved one or someone significant to you could also be engraved to remember them, or instead of a family crest, monogram initial lettering or a bespoke engraved design could be added in place of the seal onto one of our blank Gold Signet rings.
+For small sizes the blank rings start at at around £500.
+Monogram initials start at £35 per letter and more bespoke designs pricing varies.